 Can I play PUBG on Stadia?

 You sure can!
 The game is free to Stadia Pro members, and supports cross-play with Xbox One and PS4.
-It's the most up-to-date version of the game, too, which means it includes all the maps and the latest features from the recent 7.1 update.
+It's the most up-to-date version of the game, too, which means it includes all the maps and the latest features.
 There's no download or patches, either, so you can start playing instantly.

 - Fortnite, Apex Legends, PUBG: these are the best battle royale games